TeckFreak/blog-code-examples/find-length-of-number/README.md

 Code examples in languages: C/C++, Javascript/Typescript & C#

+## Question:
+Given a positive integer `n`, find the length of the number.
+Provide the most optimized way to solve the problem.

 Examples contains following approaches:

 1. Finding the length of a number using loop and divide. (using-loop)